Schedule your first service today and get 50% off!

 What Are the Most Common Idaho Household Pests?

-Idaho’s long winters and dry summers create an ideal setting for several household pests that often invade homes across the state—spiders, ants, wasps, and mice.
+Idaho’s long winters and dry summers create an ideal setting for several household pests in Idaho that often invade homes across the state—spiders, ants, wasps, and mice.
 Each pest tends to show up during specific seasons and behaves differently.
 Knowing what signs to watch and when to expect them helps us keep our homes pest-free all year.

 Key Takeaways